adamsilver/fdpb/registration.md

 The point of this discussion wasn't to get into the validity of email sign in.
 It's that we must consider whether we really really need to ask for certain information and can we make forms simpler for users by removing the need to ask.

-## Label values

-In the public sector, we call the epople who write copy, content designers.
-And I think it's a good name.
-They are designing content and as we say in the public sector, *content is the user experience*.

-As we've seen above, including a label is paramount, but the text we put inside the label is just as vital.

-The password field's label is *password* which seems simple enough.
-It's good to be terse.
-Less but better and all that.
-But is it missing some clarity.
-I would suggest that the label could encourage users to type a password they already have.
-Or that it might seem as they they are already registered.

-Perhaps it would be better if it said "Choose password" to reinforce the fact that a) they are signing up and b) that they should create a new password.

-- Labels: though shall make forms human and conversational.
-Don't use jargon.

-- Don't use caps?

 ## Additional hints

 Whilst we discussed earlier that placeholders are not a good design pattern for hints, that does not mean the user can't benefit from a hint itself.